Xilinx/Vitis_Model_Composer/Variable_Size_Signals/README.md

 ## Converting variable size signals to fixed size signals

-At times you need to convert variable size signals to fixed size signals.
+At times you need to convert a variable size signal to a fixed size signal.
 This is necessary if you need to use a block that does not support variable size signals.
-In such cases you can use the *ToFixed Size* block.
-However, this block will introduce zeros for the missing elements if the variable size signal is not full.
-Usage of this block is mostly for when the variable size signal is always full.
-You can check that during the simulaiton by monitoring the status port of the block.
+In such cases, you can use the *To Fixed Size* block.
+However, this block will introduce zeros for the missing elements if the variable size signal is not full (see the image below).
+Usage of this block is mostly for cases when the variable size signal is full.
+The "status" output of the To Fixed Size block indicates if the input variable size signal is full or not.
+You can monitor this output during simulation by say connecting it to a scope block.
+The status output is an optional output that you can enable or disable on the mask.

 <p align="center">
 <img src="VariableSizeSignalToFixedSize.gif">